Notes, warnings, and quotations

 Enter the custom title after the admonition directive.

-Use a caution directive to alert users about important issues.
+Use a warning directive to alert users about important issues.

 Caution